Inbox

 First, you will need your inbox secret key.
 You will find that in your dashboard, below your API keys.
 It is unique for every app.

-The authentication key is generated by computing a sha256 hmac hash of the API Key and the user identifier, using the secret as the key.
+The authentication key is generated by computing a sha256 hmac hash of the API Key concatenated with the user identifier, using the secret as the key.
 Then, you have to encode the hash in a hexadecimal string.

 Important note: This hash HAS to be computed on your server.
 If you bundle the inbox secret in your application to compute the hash, attackers will be able to extract it, and read the notifications of any of your users